wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

    * <a target="_blank" href="https://azure.microsoft.com/en-us/services/container-registry/"><strong>Azure Container Registry (ACR)</strong></a> stores images for different types of container deployments (Swarm, DC/OS and Kubernetes, etc.) as well as Azure services such as App Service, Batch, and Service Fabric.
    Unlike Docker Hub, ACR provides more control over who can see and use images, which ACR can sign cryptographically (to detect corruption) and encrypt at rest.
 The Premium SKU of Container Registry includes 500 GiB of storage that is geo-replicated.

+   <a target="_blank" href="https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview#automate-os-and-framework-patching">ACR Tasks</a> dynamically discovers base image dependencies when it <a target="_blank" href="https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-base-image-update#create-a-task">builds a container image</a>, so when changes are detected, automatically rebuilds application images.

    <a name="AppInsights"></a>